annakorotkova/Exploration-of-fine-tuning-and-inferencetime-of-large-pre-trained-languagemodels-in-NLP/README.md

 	- the sub-folder *finetuning time* contains the sweep configuration files used in the analysis to perform the measuring of fine-tuning time
 	- the sub-folder *inference time* contains the sweep configuration files used in the analysis to perform the measuring of fine-tuning time.
 	  Those files are additionally marked with "inf" in their file name
-	- files with "unc" in their name incorporate the configuration for time measurement for all regarded models, except for "distilbert-base-cased" and "bert-base-cased"
+	- files with "unc" in their name incorporate the configuration for time measurement for all regarded models, except for distilbert-base-cased and bert-base-cased
-	- files with "cased" in their name incorporate the time measurement for "distilbert-base-cased" and "bert-base-cased" (this distinction was performed since fine-tuning "distilbert-base-cased" and "bert-base-cased" failed on several GLUE tasks)
+	- files with "cased" in their name incorporate the time measurement for distilbert-base-cased and bert-base-cased (this distinction was performed since fine-tuning distilbert-base-cased and bert-base-cased failed on several GLUE tasks)
 	- files with "all" in their name incorporate the configuration for time measurement for all regarded models
-	- files with "xlnet" in their name incorporate the configuration for time measurement for "xlnet-base-cased" (this distinction was performed since "xlnet-base-cased" takes long fine-tuning times and could therefore not be fine-tuned for all GLUE tasks)
+	- files with "xlnet" in their name incorporate the configuration for time measurement for xlnet-base-cased (this distinction was performed since xlnet-base-cased takes long fine-tuning times and could therefore not be fine-tuned for all GLUE tasks)
 	- Note!
-For some configurations there only exists the configuration file for fine-tuning time measurement for "distilbert-base-cased" and "bert-base-cased".
+For some configurations there only exists the configuration file for fine-tuning time measurement for distilbert-base-cased and bert-base-cased.
 	  This is the case for tasks where the fine-tuning of these models already failed.
 Hence, the inference time could not be measured.
 	- files with "crashed" in their name are configuration files created for runs that crashed before and should be rerun
 	- files with "reduced" in their name contain a limited sweep since it is run for try out reasons (if prior runs failed for example)